 R = load over length H2/2 R = total earth pressure - 1

-For those walls which have been constructed into the competent materials, a factor called reaction factors has been introduced to support the passive resistance of the given soil below the subgrade of the excavation.
-To develop the passive resistance the wall is required to be embedded significantly.
-The apparent pressure diagram area has been considered as a tributary area which is carried by the lowest anchors.
-Considering the apparent pressure diagram the reaction force is thus equivalent to the anchor load (Siller, 1992).
+Reaction factors have been introduced for those walls constructed into competent materials to support the soil's passive resistance below the excavation subgrade.
+To develop the passive resistance, the wall is required to be embedded significantly.
+The apparent pressure diagram area has been considered as a tributary area, which the lowest anchors carry.
+Considering the apparent pressure diagram, the reaction force is thus equivalent to the anchor load (Siller, 1992).

 The lowest anchors have been designed for carrying the same loads as discussed above.
-The lowest anchor also has to respond to the load in response to the reaction force.
-The foundation of the beam on elastic or the interaction of the soil and structure can be analyzed for the continuous design of the beams which have small reaction toe (Siller and Frawley, 1992).
+The lowest anchor must also respond to the load in response to the reaction force.
+The foundation of the beam on elastic or the interaction of the soil and structure can be analyzed for the continuous design of the beams with small reaction toe (Siller and Frawley, 1992).

 The values have been calculated by using the following figures.
 Where the anchor loads are taken as the horizontal component of the anchor/wall width Thi.
 The total load for horizontal anchor Th was then calculated as

-The horizontal spacing between two anchors is denoted as s and T as an anchor load which has been used for designing the anchor bond zone.
+The horizontal spacing between two anchors is denoted as s, and T is an anchor load used for designing the anchor bond zone.

 The design load was then calculated as